acl-org/emnlp-2020-virtual-conference-images/README.md

 If you want to change your image, please make a pull request just for your image against the master branch.

 It would be cool only to change images of your own papers.

+It might take a while to be visible on the conference page.